Counseling Psychology Graduate Student Handbook

 After the student's degree plan is signed by the advisor and department head and approved by the Graduate School, the student is expected to follow it as the basis for all subsequent enrollments.
 The degree plan is the primary advisement tool.
 It provides the listing of courses needed for graduation.
 The student is responsible for keeping the degree plan updated and for bringing the plan to advisement sessions.

-Please sign and return your degree plan promptly when it is provided to you by the office of the School of Arts & Sciences.
+Please sign and return your degree plan promptly when it is provided to you by the office of the College of Arts & Sciences.

 At the beginning of each academic year, all newly admitted and currently admitted graduate students will be invited to attend a mandatory Psychology Graduate Studies orientation conducted by the UHV Psychology Faculty.
 During orientation, students will receive information regarding curriculum and program requirements, and will be introduced to the Psychology faculty members.
 If a student is unable to attend, he/she is required to notify their faculty advisor as soon as possible.